Change the Game

 Q: How will the results of the research be shared?

 A: The information shared will be analyzed for insights and trends.
 The aggregate findings will be shared with a diverse range of audiences interested in youth sport access, engagement and equity in Ontario.
 This includes in reports, academic publication, presentations and online.
-Aggregate findings will be kept in perpetuity, and key insights will further be made available in a visual dashboard on a web page accessible to the public.
+Aggregate findings will be maintained in perpetuity, and key insights will also be made available in a visual dashboard on a publicly accessible web page.

 Q: How do I contact the researchers if I have any questions about the project or want to get involved further?

-A: Please contact Bryan via email (preferred) at bryan.heal@mlselaunchpad.org.
+A: Please contact Bryan, Social Impact Research Lead, via email at bryan.heal@mlselaunchpad.org.